Rules are important, but they’re temporary and they’re always supposed to be changed.John Lydon

 These rules are as much for me as for you

 This blog is my online patio.
-You’re invited, but if you want to stay, please obey the commenting rules.
+You’re invited for drinks, conversation, and community.
+But if you want to stay, please obey the commenting rules.
 My replies to comments will be vigorous, but infrequent.

 - I moderate comments.